vocol/vocol/README.md

 The following steps are needed to setup the VoCol Environment either on a local machine or a web server.
 These steps are valid in the Linux-based operating systems and with slight modifications can be used in Windows-based as well.

-1. You should have the following libraries installed: Java JDK, NodeJS, NPM, Git, and Turtle-validator packages with their respective versions or higher.
+1. You should have the following libraries installed: Java JDK, NodeJS, NPM, and Git packages with their respective versions or higher.
 For more info see in **[Required libraries and tools](https://github.com/vocol/vocol/wiki/Required-libraries-and-tools)**.

 2. Create a new directory e.g. "newFolder", clone the VoCol repository, and give the execution permissions as follows:
 ```